 LPRO Investors Have Opportunity To Lead Open Lending Corporation Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Open Lending Corporation (NASDAQ: LPRO ) between February 24, 2022 and March 31, 2025, both dates inclusive (the "Class Period").
-If you wish to serve as lead plaintiff, you must move the Court no later than June 30, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Open Lending Corporation (NASDAQ: LPRO ) between February 24, 2022 and March 31, 2025, both dates inclusive (the "Class Period"), of the important June 30, 2025 lead plaintiff deadline.

 So what: If you purchased Open Lending securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.